 How did you find scene partnering with Brian Cox?

 Fantastic.
 We did go at each other.
 Brian is a heavyweight actor, and I’m very lucky.
 He’s so completely present, and there is something primal about him that he shares.
 It’s impossible to not be in the moment when someone like that is your scene partner.
 I think I may have driven Brian a bit nuts, refusing to rehearse and not wanting to interact, but he has been very kind to me, and I’ve loved working with him.
-He’s not as well known, but I think he will be when this show comes out.

 What mindset were you in when approaching darker scenes surrounding issues like drug abuse?